Akshat-Diwedi/nuke-kv/examples/guide/basic_commands.md

 ```

 **Output:**
-A string containing various server statistics, such as uptime, memory usage, number of keys, etc. The exact format may vary.
+A string containing various server statistics, such as uptime, memory usage, number of keys, etc. Execution time is shown if DEBUG is true.

 **Example:**
 ```
 > STATS
-+<server_statistics_string> (XX.XX μs)
+<server_statistics_string> (XX.XX μs)
 ```

 ## HELP